 A partial hospitalization program provides intensive treatment for individuals struggling with mental health conditions or substance use disorders, offering a structured environment without requiring inpatient hospitalization.
 PHPs are often used as a step-down from residential treatment or as a structured starting point for recovery after detox, depending on individual needs.
 While PHPs are voluntary, there are certain admission requirements to ensure the program is a good fit.

-The admission process for an adult partial hospitalization program begins with contacting the rehab center.
-Following this, an addiction specialists will conduct a brief assessment to determine whether the program meets your treatment needs.
+The admission process for our adult PHP facility begins with contacting the rehab center.
+Following this, an addiction specialist will conduct a brief assessment to determine whether the program meets your specific treatment needs.
+Following this, an addiction specialist will conduct a brief assessment to determine if a PHP level of care is the most appropriate setting for your recovery, or if a different intensity of treatment would better serve your current goals.
 This assessment typically includes questions about your substance use disorder history, mental health conditions, and treatment goals.
-If the rehab program is a good fit, the next steps may involve an admissions representative working with your insurance company to verify coverage, obtaining preauthorization if needed, and coordinating care with your psychiatrist, therapist, or primary care provider.
+If our PHP rehab is a good fit for your needs, the next steps involve an admissions representative working with your insurance company to verify coverage and coordinating care with your existing providers to ensure a seamless transition into treatment.
+Obtaining preauthorization if needed, and coordinating care with your psychiatrist, therapist, or primary care provider.

 Some factors that may determine eligibility for an adult partial hospital program include:

-If you meet the criteria for this treatment program, the PHP team will work with you to finalize enrollment, verify insurance benefits, and help you prepare for partial hospitalization treatment.
+If you meet the criteria for our PHP program, our admissions team will work with you to finalize enrollment and verify insurance benefits, ensuring you are fully prepared to begin your treatment journey with us.
 For those without insurance, many rehab centers offer financial assistance through sliding-scale fees, payment plans, or state and federal funding options to help make treatment accessible.

 How much does partial hospitalization cost?